jakob-rzeppa/fnmock/README.md

 ### For Mocks

--   Function parameters must implement:
+-   Not ignored function parameters must implement:
     -   `Clone` - for storing call history
     -   `Debug` - for assertion error messages
     -   `PartialEq` - for parameter assertions